 By the time her bank confirmed they’d lost her first application and Helen had applied a second time, the PPP funding was officially exhausted.

-“There were a lot of bad words that came out of my mouth,” Blake said.
+“There were a lot of bad words that came out of my mouth,” Wade said.

 Word of Mouth